rust-stuco/lectures/week3/slides.md

   |                    - immutable borrow later used here
 ```

-* The `Vec` type is a resizable array, so popping the last element might resize it
-* When it resizes, the location of its data changes too
+* We cannot mutably borrow a value with an existing immutable borrow.
-    * Then `x` would point to an invalid location in memory!
+* In this case, if it were allowed, `x` would point to invalid memory!
-* The compiler will prevent errors under weird circumstances
+* These sorts of errors are gratifyingly caught at compile time.

 ---